subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ {\overline P}(q) = \lim_{n\rightarrow 0}{2\over{n(n-1)}} \sum_{a\gt b} \delta(q - q_{ab}) $$

-This equation is saying that the average probability that two pure states of the system have overlap $q$ is equal to the fraction of elements of the overlap matrix $Q_{ab}$ that are equal to $q$.
-This means that the elements of the replica overlap matrix (after taking the limit $N\rightarrow\infty$), are the physical values of the overlap between pure states, and the number of elements of $Q_{ab}$ that are equal to q is related to the probability of $q$.
+This equation is saying that the probability that two pure states of the system have overlap $q$ is equal to the fraction of elements of the overlap matrix $Q_{ab}$ that are equal to $q$.
+This means that the elements of the replica overlap matrix (after taking the limit $n\rightarrow 0$), are the physical values of the overlap between pure states, and the number of elements of $Q_{ab}$ that are equal to q is related to the probability of $q$.
 Hence surprisingly the matrix $Q_{ab}$ that arose a result of a mathematical trick to simplify calculations, also has a deep connection to the physics of the spin glass model.

 We now apply this formula to the $Q_{ab}$ matrix that was proposed in the previous section.